cloudydeno/deno-kubernetes_client/README.md

 This library is intended as a building block.
-If you are unsure how to issue a specific request from your own library/code, please feel free to file a Github Issue.
+If you are unsure how to issue a specific request from your own library/code, or if your usage results in any `TODO: ...` error message from my code, please feel free to file a Github Issue.

 ## Usage